 Sue is the mother of 4 children, all of whom are keen on sport.
 She spends her spare time following their sports, running (a bit) and reading (a lot).

-As Director of Policy and Advocacy, Brendan is responsible for leading Save the Children's advocacy strategy and the newly formed Advocacy Division - ensuring the delivery of Save's ambitious goals to save millions of children’s lives and millions more fulfil their potential.
+Brendan is responsible for leading Save the Children's advocacy strategy - ensuring the delivery of our ambitious goals to save millions of children’s lives and millions more fulfil their potential.
 Brendan has significant experience in the voluntary, public and INGO sectors.

 He began his career with a focus on communications and media – these skills were honed at Oxfam where he senior press officer.
 He then took up the challenge as Executive Director of Crisis Action where he led the development of the organisation – from an idea into a fully functioning organisation.
 In the years that he led the organisation he took it from one office in London, to offices in eight capitals on four continents combining lobbying, media and campaigning.